sen-zeng/sen-zeng.github.io/_pages/about.md

 **Benefit-Cost Analysis of Tobacco Regulations: Quantifying Internalities** \
 (with Donald Kenkel, Alan Mathios)

-**Cigarette and Heated Tobacco Product Use in Japan: The Role of Flavored Products** \
+**Consumer Preferences for Cigarettes and Heated Tobacco Products in Japan: Evidence from a Discrete Choice Experiment** \
 (with Donald Kenkel, Alan Mathios, Grace Phillips, Revathy Suryanarayana, Hua Wang)

 **Attention and Consideration in Discrete Choice Experiments** \